Beabadoobee: 2017–2019: "Coffee" and early EPs

 The first song Beabadoobee wrote on her guitar was "Coffee".
+She took her professional name as a joke when her friend and producer Oscar Lang was preparing to upload "Coffee" and suggested she release her music under an artist name.
+Beabadoobee was a name she had invented for her finsta account because none of her names were being accepted by Instagram.

-She released the song as well as a cover of Karen O's "The Moon Song" in September 2017.
+She released "Coffee" as well as a cover of Karen O's "The Moon Song" in September 2017.
 "Coffee" gained over 300,000 views on YouTube, as well as the attention of Dirty Hit Records.
 She signed to the label in April 2018.
 This was followed by the release of her debut EP Lice in March 2018 and her second EP Patched Up in December 2018.
 In January 2019, Beabadoobee was placed with Billie Eilish on NME's annual list of "essential new artists", the "NME 100".
 She subsequently released her third EP titled Loveworm.
 Beabadoobee released an acoustic version of this EP titled Loveworm (Bedroom Sessions) in July 2019.

 In September 2019, Beabadoobee embarked on her first tour supporting Clairo on her Immunity Tour, before releasing her fourth EP, Space Cadet, in October 2019.
 Beabadoobee subsequently made the front cover of NME on 25 October 2019.
 She was shortlisted for the Rising Star Award at the 2020 Brit Awards in December 2019.
 In November 2019, Beabadoobee released a pair of Spotify Singles, one being a cover of "Don't You Forget About Me" by Simple Minds as well as a version of "She Plays Bass" recorded in Abbey Road Studios in London.
 In December 2019, Beabadoobee was longlisted in the annual BBC poll of music critics, Sound of 2020.